benjiwilli/react_flow_conceptual/PROJECT_VISION.md

-# LinguaFlow: AI-Powered ESL Learning Orchestrator for Alberta K-12
+# VerbaPath: AI-Powered ESL Learning Orchestrator for Alberta K-12

 ## Executive Summary

-LinguaFlow transforms the existing React Flow node-based workflow builder into a specialized **AI Agent Orchestration Platform** designed specifically for **English as a Second Language (ESL) students in Alberta's K-12 education system**.
+VerbaPath transforms the existing React Flow node-based workflow builder into a specialized **AI Agent Orchestration Platform** designed specifically for **English as a Second Language (ESL) students in Alberta's K-12 education system**.
 The platform enables educators to create personalized, adaptive learning pathways that connect multiple AI models to deliver scaffolded literacy and numeracy instruction tailored to each student's proficiency level, native language, and cultural context.

 ---